 Most hostels do have mosuito netting for the beds, but you will still need to protect your skin!

 So!
-Where should you stay?
+Where should you stay in the Rio Dulce area?

 Still doubting about the best option for your stay?